MollieBianchi/MollieBianchi.github.io/index.md

 <i>Innovative Automation Inc., Barrie, Ontario </i> <br>
 Developed and deployed WinForms and ASP .Net applications in C# for use in production including modifications to the SQL database
-Programmed PLCs for the operation of automated robotic equipment and designed Human Machine Interfaces Troubleshot machine operations and rework design during testing phase
+Programmed PLCs for the operation of automated robotic equipment and designed Human Machine Interfaces Troubleshot machine operations and rework design during testing phase <br>

 <b> IoT App Developer Intern									Summer 2017 </b> <br>
 <i>More Automation Solutions Inc., Mississauga, Ontario </i> <br>